JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-01-05-public-musical.md

 difficulty: medium
 isCompleted: false
 date: 2018-01-04T17:00:00.000Z
-description: 'Couple musical in public (go past the point of no return, no backward glances)'
+description: Couple musical in public (go past the point of no return, no backward glances)
 ---